rklemmjhu/ML_625_742_finalproj/README.txt

 (Make a venv if you are concerned about your own Python env)

-Then, Python scripts can be run as usual on the command line.
+Then, Python scripts can be run as usual on the command line, or from a Jupyter Notebook for the .ipynb files.

 All necessary data is packaged within the sectionN/ folders